rundeck/rundeck/docs/en/07-administration/07-chapter1.md

 #### profile

 Shell environment variables used by the shell tools.
-This file contains several paramaters needed during the startup of the shell tools like umask, Java home and classpath, and SSL options.
+This file contains several parameters needed during the startup of the shell tools like umask, Java home and classpath, and SSL options.

 #### project.properties